laurelkruse/center-of-mouse/README.md

-How to run center_of_mouse.py
+# Center of Mouse 🐭 - The home for all your mouse tracking needs 🪤
+## Installation

+### 1. Download Code:
+Download code from github.
+Click the green code button in the upper right.
+For easiest results, select `Download ZIP`.
+Unzip the folder (doubleclick) and place it somewhere accessible.

+### 2. Install Python3 🐍
+If python is not already installed on your computer, follow the directions found [here](https://programwithus.com/learn/python/install-python3-mac)

+### 3. Install required packages
 1. Navigate to the mouse tracking folder in terminal by using the command `cd ` and drag and drop the folder into the terminal window.
-Alternatively, because you know where the folder is, you can type this into terminal and press enter:
+Alternatively, because you know where the folder is, you can type this into terminal and press enter
-`cd /Users/laurelkruse/Documents/mouse_tracking`
+2. Once you are in your directory, enter `pip3 install -r requirements.txt` and press return.
+You should see a flurry of activity before the action completes.

+## How to run `center_of_mouse.py`

-2. Run the program.
-The program name is `center_of_mouse.py`.
-You want to run this program with `python3` So, type `python3 center_of_mouse.py` into the terminal
+1. The program name is `center_of_mouse.py`.
+You want to run this program with `python3`, so you'll type `python3 center_of_mouse.py` into the terminal.

-3. Next, you need to provide the program with arguments to run it on your specific video.
+2. Next, you need to provide the program with arguments to run it on your specific video.
 The available arguments are:
   -h, --help            show this help message and exit --video VIDEO         input video for tracking --image_path IMAGE_PATH